cisagov/untitledgoosetool/README.md

 [config]
-tenant=The tenant ID of your AAD tenant. us_government=If you have a GCC High tenant, set this to True, otherwise set this to False. exo_us_government=If your M365 tenant is a government tenant, set this to True, otherwise set this to False. subscriptionid=If you want to check all of your Azure subscriptions, set this to All, otherwise enter your Azure subscription ID.
+tenant=The tenant ID of your AAD tenant. us_government=If you have a GCC High tenant, set this to True, otherwise set this to False. mde_gcc=If you have a GCC tenant with MDE, set this to True, otherwise set this to False. mde_gcc_high=If you have a GCC High tenant with MDE, set this to True, otherwise set this to False. exo_us_government=If your M365 tenant is a government tenant, set this to True, otherwise set this to False. subscriptionid=If you want to check all of your Azure subscriptions, set this to All, otherwise enter your Azure subscription ID.
 For multiple IDs, separate it with commas, no spaces. m365=If you have a M365 environment, set this to True, otherwise set this to False.